What You’ll Learn 🛠️

 Correction run

-Now remove the trial weight #2, before you continue.
+Now remove trial weight #2 before continuing.

-Then mount the correction weights and start the measurement.
+Next, mount the correction weights and start the measurement.

 In our example the result for both planes has been improved, the 1.run vector has a smaller amplitude than the Initial run vector.
 Actually, it worked better for the first plane, so we would have to go for a second corrective run.